 Have fun – it’s a holiday

 At last, the time has come.
-You’ve researched, planned, practiced and packed, and now you’re ready for your long-awaited adventure.
+You’ve researched, planned, practised and packed, and now you’re ready for your long-awaited adventure.
 While having a disability can be frustrating at the best of times, it also comes with perks!

 You always get to board the plane before most of the other passengers, so you have time to get nice and comfy.
-Take proof of your disability with you, and enjoy the fact that quite a few tourist attractions give priority to travelers with a disability and/or sometimes provide a free or discounted ticket to their +1.
+Take proof of your disability with you, and enjoy the fact that quite a few tourist attractions give priority to travellers with a disability and/or sometimes provide a free or discounted ticket to their +1.

 And last but not least, have fun – this is a holiday after all!
 Take lots of photos, enjoy yourself and stay curious.